zthxxx/react-dev-inspector/README.md

 ### IDE / Editor config

-This package uses `react-dev-utils` to launch your local IDE application, but which one app will be open?
+This package uses `react-dev-utils` to launch your local IDE application, but, which one will be open?

-In fact, it uses an **environment variable** named **`REACT_EDITOR`** to specify an IDE application, but if you do not set this variable, it randomly open an IDE which you have opened or installed.
+In fact, it uses an **environment variable** named **`REACT_EDITOR`** to specify an IDE application, but if you do not set this variable, it will try to open a common IDE that you have open or installed once it is certified.

 For example, if you want it always open VSCode when inspection clicked, set `export REACT_EDITOR=code` in your shell.